psychdatascience/FDS-CourseOne/tutorial005.md

 (base) francopestilli@francos-mbp francopestilli %
 ```

 As you can read from the message all is good.
-There is nothing to commit, you are working on a clean tree of the repository, but, git notifies us that `Your branch is ahead of 'origin/main' by 1 commit.` This means that your local copy of the repository is different (it is ahead of or it has a newer file versions) than the one on the cloud, `origin`.
+There is nothing to commit, I am working on a clean tree of the repository, but, git notifies us that `Your branch is ahead of 'origin/main' by 1 commit.` This means that my local copy of the repository is different (it is ahead of or it has a newer file version) than the one on the cloud, `origin`.
 So the next thing is to fix that.

 #### Pushing to origin to synch the local and cloud repositories